I Finally Make It To Sevens Heaven

 On Sundays Delaney’s Irish Pub and Restaurant offered a special roast beef dinner, complete with Yorkshire pudding, vegetables, potatoes and a drink.
 There were only two other couples in the place when I went for an early meal, so it was quiet and the service was speedy.
 Love those Sunday English dinners.

 The jam session at Ned Kelly’s started around 6:30, which is about when I arrived.
 This time I was seated at a booth with people from the UK and also with Jan from Denmark.
 Jan, it turned out, was the liaison person between the local Danish seamen’s Church and Ned Kelly’s, as the supplier of the special Turkish Pepper bon-bons imported from Denmark used to make a drink called a North Sea Oil.
 This drink consists of stuffing around 20 of the chocolate bon-bons into a half-full bottle of vodka and letting the mixture steep overnight.
 The next day the mixture was put into the freezer and, when ordered as a shot, taken out, shaken (not stirred) and put into a shot glass for instantaneous consumption.
 Interesting taste, sort of licorice, but not bad.
 Jan and I had several that night, with Tetley’s chasers for me.
 Always fun to find a new taste treat in my travels.
+Anyway, this jam session is held only once a month and I was lucky enough to be there for the November session.
+The original six-piece combo is supplemented by ten or so other local musicians who play in other bands around town, and the entire ensemble goes off on the Big Band sounds from the 1930s and’40s.
+Outstanding!
+It was yet another wonderful night in Hong Kong at one of its best watering holes and music venues.
+I stayed until the session ended around 11 PM, then hit the sack for my early start the following day.

 OMG, up at 6:30 to shower and shave and walk up Canton Road to the China Ferry Terminal and hit the watery trail for the 60-minute cruise to Macau.
 I was able to catch the 7:30 ferry, although the cheap seats were sold out so I took the Super Duper Amazing Luxury Seats (Really!
 That’s what they’re called!
 And they were only around $35 US) and settled in for the ride.
 No mingling with the hoi polloi for this traveler!
 It was still cloudy so nothing much to see as I whiled away the time, read a book and ate the complimentary breakfast snack that came with my ticket.
 The seats were like Business Class on an airliner, complete with magazines and barf bags.
 Of course, the air conditioning was turned on High, so I damn near froze on the crossing.